IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Entrophite Tranmuter not working online, also incorrect info on the Entropy Transmuter

 -A serious oversight bug with Cosmic Cocktail projectiles being Imbued stacking up their damage to near infinite damage

+-All instances of collision/laser/sight checking being 'blocked' by air, thanks 4keY for your video pointing this out, I was always wondering why this kept happening

 -A bug involving the Revolving West and being able to use with other items while reloading